 The illustrator of a fourteenth-century catalogue of coats of arms, known today as the Gelre Armorial, invented a coat of arms for the Three Kings/Magi to accompany the crest of the Archbishopric of Cologne, site of shrines to the Three Magi and to St. Maurice.
-The crest for a black Balthasar, which features St. Maurice and his spear, was influential in spreading the image of a black figure as a symbol for the reach of Christianity.
+Balthasar’s crest is crowned with a Moor’s head and features a black man who could be Saint Maurice with his spear but could also be a Black herald with a pennant.
+Given the reluctance in Cologne to identify Saint Maurice as a Black man, the latter is more likely.
+In any event, the crest for a Black Balthasar was influential in spreading the image of a Black figure as a symbol for the reach of Christianity.

 Source: Gelre Herault d’Armes (ca. 1370-1395), Bibliotheque Royale Albert Ier Ms. 15625-5, fol.
 28v.